adoptium/blog.adoptium.net/content/blog/eclipse-temurin-linux-installers-available/index.md

     apt-get install temurin-17-jdk
     ```

-## Centos/RHEL/Fedora Instructions
+## CentOS/RHEL/Fedora Instructions

-1. Add the RPM repo to `/etc/yum.repos.d/adoptium.repo` making sure to change the Centos version if you are not using Centos 8.
-RPM’s are also available for RHEL and Fedora.
-To check the full list of versions supported take a look at https://packages.adoptium.net/ui/repos/tree/General/rpm.
+1. Add the RPM repo to `/etc/yum.repos.d/adoptium.repo` making sure to change the CentOS version if you are not using CentOS 8, and if you are on a 32-bit ARM system, replace `$(uname -m)` with `armv7hl`.
+RPMs are also available for RHEL and Fedora.
+To check the full list of versions supported take a look at the list in the tree at https://packages.adoptium.net/ui/repos/tree/General after clicking the "Artifacts" link on the left
     ```bash
     cat <<EOF > /etc/yum.repos.d/adoptium.repo
     [Adoptium]